Course Design Workshop

 Experiential learning is a growing priority at Western, in the province, and for both undergraduate and graduate students.
 It is recognized as an approach to teaching that allows learners to: increase and apply disciplinary knowledge, develop transferable skills, clarify interests and values, strengthen career engagement and employability, and collaborate meaningfully with communities.

-This workshop is a two-day event, on May 6 and 8, with individual consultations available on May 7 with workshop facilitators.
+This workshop is a two-day event, with individual consultations available on one of the days with workshop facilitators.

 Once per year, usually in May.